This post may include affiliate links. Thank you for your support.

 Why you’ll love this recipe

-• Everything you love about French toast with half the hassle: This baked French toast has all the warming, inviting delicious texture and flavor you love about traditional french toast, with half the effort!
+• Effortless Preparation.
+With the ability to prep the casserole the night before, this French toast casserole has all the warming, inviting delicious texture and flavor you love about traditional french toast.

-• Staple ingredients: You only need 9 ingredients to prepare this recipe and most of them are pantry staples!
+• Basic Ingredients.
+You only need 9 simple-to-find ingredients to prepare this recipe, and most of them are pantry staples!

 Pumpkin French toast casserole is an easy, hands off version of French toast that is perfect for feeding a crowd!